Have questions? We're here.

 Today you will be visiting the beautiful and remote Genovesa Island.
 This northern island, famous for its red-footed colony, is a paradise for bird lovers.
 It is estimated that about 200,00 Red-footed boobies live on this island.

-El Barranco or Prince Phillips’s Steps as otherwise known was named after a visit by the British Monarch in 1964.
+El Barranco or Prince Phillips’s Steps as otherwise known, was named after a visit by the British Monarch in 1964.
 El Barranco's steep 81-foot stairway leads up to a high cliff face that opens out onto the plateau surrounding Darwin Bay.
-Here an amazing view can be appreciated.
+Here, an amazing view can be appreciated.
 Once at the top of the stairway, you will meet Nazca boobies, red-footed boobies, mockingbirds, and finches along the way to a palo santo trail.
 It will also be possible to see wedge-rumped storm petrels swarm and short-eared owls.
+This deep-water snorkeling offers you one of the best opportunities to observe unique marine wildlife including hammerhead sharks.

 • 1 Breakfast

-Disembark at Baltra and fly back to Ecuador's mainland.
+Disembark at Baltra for a flight back to Ecuador's mainland

 Ship/Hotel